Raised:

 • 1.
 Login to FundHub, click “Enter $$ and Checks,” create pledges for your cash donations, pay them off with your personal credit card, and keep the cash.
 OR...

 • 2.
-Write a check (made out to "Blue Sea Philanthropy USA”) for the total amount of cash you’ve collected.
+Write a check (made out to “Coldest Night of the Year”) for the total amount of cash you’ve collected.
 Mail it to the CNOY Head Office with your completed pledge sheet.

 Waivers

-All participants must register online this year and accept the electronic waiver.
+All participants must register online and accept the electronic waiver.

-• Waivers will be available at check-in on Event Day.
+• Waivers will also be available at check-in on CNOY Day.

 What to Bring